ararslan/homebrew-pints/README.md

 `brew install flisp --HEAD`.
 Otherwise there's no guarantee that the release version here will be up to date, as it's from a fork of the original repository.

+There have not yet been any releases tagged for With, so the formula is currently HEAD-only.
+That means that it *must* be installed using `brew install with --HEAD`.